tennis elbow exercises, mercy health cincinnati

 • A spike of pain when lifting something heavy, straightening or bending your wrist or gripping an object

-Besides racquet sports, weight lifting or jobs that require repetitive motions, such as typing, painting and cooking, can cause tennis elbow.
-Also, people over the age of 40 are most likely to develop the condition.
+Besides racquet sports, weight lifting or jobs that require repetitive motions, such as typing, painting and cooking, can cause this type of tendinitis.
+People older than 40 are most likely to develop the condition.

 Stephanie Schroeder, OTR/L, an occupational therapist in our Cincinnati market, is here with some strengthening exercises you can do to help reduce pain and promote recovery.

-We hope these tennis elbow exercises help you feel better!
-However, if your tennis elbow continues progressing, you will need to schedule an appointment with a health care professional, as advanced cases can require physical therapy, a steroid injection or using a splint or brace.
+If your tendinitis continues progressing, make an appointment with an orthopedic specialist.
+Advanced cases can require physical therapy, a steroid injection or using a splint or brace.

-Learn more about tennis elbow as well as the physical therapy services we provide at Mercy Health.
+Learn about the orthopedic and sports medicine services we provide at Mercy Health.

 Related Posts